JinwooWang/EDA-SPICE/README.md

 # EDA_spice
-env: Ubuntu 16.04 python 2.7.
+env: Ubuntu 16.04 python 2.7.</br>
 This project is a self-built simulator for netlists(.sp).
 ```
 python gui.py
 ```
-ps: main.py is a test file, it may not work with some netlists.
+PS: main.py is a test file, it may not work with some netlists.